ouzifeng/CI_PP3_FISHING_TACKLE_MANAGEMENT_APPLICATION/README.md

 ### Business Requirements

+As the end user and the customer are the same, they have given a set of clearly defined requirements the application needs to adhere to:

 1. Allow user to login and sign up
 2. Validate email and passwords, and give instructions on pw requirements
 3. Have a clear and easy to use main menu